michaeljolley/baldbeardedbuilder.com/src/content/blog/setting-up-raspberry-pi-for-use-in-kiosk-mode-with-chromium.md

 This launches Chromium with the settings we mentioned above and directs it immediately to your site at [http://localhost:5000](http://localhost:5000).

-## Turn off the screen saver and hide the cursor
+## Turn off the Screen Saver and Hide the Cursor

 While you're still editing the **autostart** file, add the following: